-Chiral superconductivity is characterized by breaking of both time-reversal and parity symmetries.
+Chiral superconductivity is characterized by breaking of time-reversal and parity symmetries.
 In the usual context, it necessarily involves a complex linear combination of two order parameters that often belong to a joint higher-dimensional representation of the point group of the crystal.
-The chiral d-wave superconducting state in graphene is a spin-singlet $d{x^2-y^2} \pm i d{xy}$ -wave state.
-Due to the sixfold symmetry of the honeycomb lattice, the two d-wave states carry an equal weight but have a relative $\pi/2$ phase shift.
-This results in a fully gapped bulk superconducting state at any finite doping levels in graphene.
-Furthermore, the phase of a $d{x^2-y^2} \pm i d{xy}$ -wave state winds around the Brillouin zone center twice with the direction, or equivalently chirality, set by the sign between the two d-wave components.
-This phase winding can be formalized into a non-zero topological invariant, such as a Chern or Skyrmion number.
-A non-zero topological invariant is directly related to the number of edge modes in a finite system, and the chiral d-wave state in graphene hosts two co-propagating, i.e. chiral, edge modes crossing the bulk energy gap on every surface.
+Furthermore, the band structure of the quasiparticle excitations can be characterized by a topological invariant whose value is directly related to the number of edge modes for a finite superconducting system.
+The chiral d-wave superconducting state in graphene is constructed by a $d{x^2-y^2} \pm i d{xy}$ -wave combination with equal weight of the two d-wave states.
+This is a fully gapped bulk superconducting state in doped graphene, which hosts two chiral, i.e. co-propagating, edge modes crossing the bulk energy gap on every surface.